dashton90/aws-study-guides/SAA-CO2/README.md

 ### Auto Scaling Groups (ASGs)
 An Auto Scaling group contains a collection of EC2 instances which are treated as a logical grouping for the purposes of automatic scaling and management.
 * An Auto Scaling group can launch On-Demand Instances, Spot Instances, or both.

+#### Using Multiple Instance Types
-* When you configure, and launch an Auto Scaling group you can specify the instance types, how much on-demand and spot capacity to launch, and give a weight to each instance type.
+* When you configure an Auto Scaling group you can specify the instance types, and optionally give a weight to each instance type.
+* The weight of each instance type determines how much it will contribute to the capacity of the ASG.
+* This is useful if you are not particular with which instance type you use, and care more about the total number of memory/vCPUs in your ASG.
+* By default all instances are treated with the same weight.

+#### Using Multiple Purchase Options
+* When you configure an Auto Scaling group you can also specify how much on-demand and spot capacity to launch.
 * You can define the percentage of the group to launch as on-demand instances, as well as the base number of on-demand instances.
 * Auto Scaling will first scale up to the base number of on-demand instances.
 * The proportion of instances after that will be at the Auto Scaling group's on-demand percentage.

-    To better understand base capacity vs scaling percentage look at the table below.
+* To better understand base capacity vs scaling percentage look at the table below.
 In this example, we have an Auto Scaling Group with on-demand base of 12, on-demand percentage of 50%, and spot percentage of 50%.

     | Total Instances Running in ASG | Number of On-Demand from Base | Number of On-Demand from Percentage | Number of Spot from Percentage |
     | :----------------------------- | :---------------------------- | :---------------------------------- | :----------------------------- |